Scooby-Doo, Where Are You!: Production

-Origin

 Scooby-Doo, Where Are You! was the result of CBS and Hanna-Barbera's plans to create a non-violent Saturday morning program that would appease the parent watch groups that had protested the superhero-based programs of the mid-1960s.
-Originally titled Mysteries Five and later Who's Scared?, Scooby-Doo, Where Are You! underwent a number of changes from script to screen (the most significant being the downplaying of a musical group angle).
+Originally titled The Mysteries Five and later Who's S-S-Scared?, Scooby-Doo, Where Are You! underwent several changes from script to screen (the most significant being the downplaying of a musical group angle).
 However, the basic concept—a group of teenagers and their dog solving supernatural-related mysteries—was always in place.

-Writing

-Scooby-Doo creators Joe Ruby and Ken Spears served as the story supervisors on the series.
-Ruby, Spears, and Bill Lutz wrote all of the scripts for the 17 first-season episodes, while Lutz, Larz Bourne, and Tom Dagenais wrote the eight second-season episodes with Ruby and Spears as story editors.
-The plot varied little from episode to episode.
-The main concept was as follows: